Socio-Technical Studies of Digital Technologies and Collaborative Processes

 My work lies at the intersection of human-computer interaction (HCI), social informatics, and design theory.
 I explore three "big questions":

 1. How can we co-design systems of business processes and information technology to support diverse goals and effective collaboration across complex organizations?
 Complex organizations create wicked problems that span knowledge domain and expertise boundaries.
-Understanding how to manage distributed cognition is critical for boundary-spanning design.
+Understanding how to provide a common language for boundary-spanning design and problem solving is critical for organizational learning, innovation and change.

 2. How is knowledge created, communicated, and shared in virtual collaboration environments?
-Increasingly, non-human objects mediate human relationships, as these progressively displace people in distributed knowledge networks.
+Increasingly, technology systems mediate and progressively displace people in distributed knowledge networks.
 By exploring the role of (material, epistemic, technical, symbolic, mediating) objects in networks of practice, we may be able to identify forms of metaknowledge that work across domain boundaries, e.g. categorization schemes, databases, technology, or routinized practices that embed frameworks for participation.

 3. How can we ensure that technology design is human-centered?
 Creating new design methods and approaches is only part of professional design practice.
 The impact of technology platforms for design collaboration, the ways in which methods are implemented, and the approaches used to stakeholder requirements elicitation are all important constraints on human-centered design outcomes.